SerenityOS/serenity/Base/usr/share/man/man8/groupadd.md

 ## Options

 * `-g`, `--gid` _gid_: The group identifier for the new group.
 If not specified, an unused GID above `100` will be auto-generated.
+* `-U`, `--users` user-list: A comma-separated list of usernames to add as members of the new group

 ## Exit Values